Introduces an asynchronous boundary at the current stage in the asynchronous processing pipeline (after the source has been evaluated).

 as an optional parameter and if one isn't provided, then the

 default scheduler gets used.
-The Scheduler
+The Scheduler is in charge

 of scheduling asynchronous boundaries, executing tasks

-with a delay (e.g. setTimeout
+with a delay (e.g. setTimeout) or of reporting failures

-(with console.error
+(with console.error by default).

-Also see IO.run for a version that returns a Future
+Also see IO.run for a version that returns a Future,

 which might be easier to work with, especially since a Future

-is Promise
+is Promise-like.

 is the callback that will be eventually called with the final result, or error, when the evaluation completes